logaretm/vee-validate/docs/advanced/core-validation-api.md

 });
 ```

-And just like that we did a cross-field validation, of course the `ValidationObserver` and `ValidationProvider` do handle most of those options for you.
+And just like that you did a cross-field validation, of course the `ValidationObserver` and `ValidationProvider` do handle most of those options for you.
 But if you ever need to implement something "lower-level" you got the tools to do so and with a very convenient API as well.